RajveerDhillon/School_Projects/README.md

 ## Coe 718 Embedded Systems Design
 ### Lab work in C on Keil Uvision 4
-Embedded System Organization with major work done on ARM Cortext M# processor with the Final Project being a Media Application showcasing Photo Viewer, Audio Player and Game with preipherals being used.
+Embedded System Organization with major work done on ARM Cortext M3 processor with the Final Project being a Media Application showcasing Photo Viewer, Audio Player and Game with preipherals being used.

 ## Coe 758 Digital Systems Engineering